u-eff-gee/nutr/README.md

 ## 4. Acknowledgements

-The author would like to thank C. Iliadis for enlightening discussions about the angular correlation formalism and for help with debugging the associated modules.
-The author would also like to thank O. Papst for helpful discussions about the angular correlation formalism and advertise OP's angular correlation code [angcorrwat](https://github.com/op3/angcorrwat).
-`angcorrwat` is complementary to the present code in the sense that it uses the python package [sympy](https://www.sympy.org/) to obtain symbolic expressions for the angular correlations.
 The author would like to thank J. Dermigny for providing a Geant4 implementation of their γγ-coincidence spectrometer.

 ## 5. References